rantonels/starless/README.md

 To run the full render, just omit the `-d` option.
 The results will still be saved in `tests`.

+## Command line usage

+`tracer.py` accepts the following command line options:

+* `-d`: run test (render with [lofi] settings)
+* `--no-display`: do not open matplotlib preview window.
+* `--no-shuffle`: do not shuffle pixels before chunking.
+This, in practice, means that instead of being rendered at random, the image is raytraced progressively starting from the top.
+The end result is identical.

+The (single) scene filename can be placed anywhere, and is recognized as such if it doesn't start with the `-` character.
+If omitted, `scenes/default.scene` is rendered.

 ## Writing .scene files

 Please refer to the `scenes/default.scene` file for a commented overview of all options.

+Many options have default values and can be omitted, but I make no guarantees on the existence and values of such defaults.
+To be sure, include all options from `scenes/default.scene`.